 Those relocating to Daytona Beach for work-related purposes will have plenty of different industries and job sectors to consider.
 A large part of Daytona’s economy is tied to travel and tourism, as the city sees nearly 10 million visitors annually.
 Other popular industries within the city include manufacturing and transportation.
 A handful of large companies have their headquarters situated in Daytona, including:

 - Gambro-Renal Products

 Looking to move to Daytona Beach?
 A local Daytona Beach expert is ready to help you find your dream home!

 The Best Schools in Daytona Beach

 Students who reside in Daytona Beach, Florida have access to many excellent schools from pre-kindergarten through senior year in high school.
 Parents throughout the city can feel confident that their children will be welcomed into safe and inclusive schools which provide exceptional education, a plethora of student support systems and a host of extracurricular activities and enrichment programs.

 Public primary and secondary schools are governed by the Volusia County Schools District.
-The well-rated district oversees education out of 11 public schools dotted throughout Daytona Beach.
+The well-rated district oversees education out of 11 public schools dotted throughout this Beach.
 There are also a few private education options as well as post-secondary schools which are located within the city.